Rakhyvel/Orng/docs/tutorial-ideas.md

     - Using traits as an interface for code
     - Implementing compile-tile traits (`as` trait)
 - How to use the build system
-    - How to import other Orng modules
+    - How to import other Orange modules
         - How to encapsulate with `pub`
-    - How to use other Orng packages
+    - How to use other Orange packages
     - How to use C libraries
         - Using externs
         - Marking volatiles